ppy/osu-wiki/wiki/Guides/Changing_the_Title_Text/en.md

 ## How to get it changed

 Sadly, you can't do this yourself.
-Just ask a [QAT](/wiki/People/Quality_Assurance_Team) to change it.
+Just ask an [NAT](/wiki/People/Nomination_Assessment_Team) member to change it.
 They're the only ones that are able to, so just give them a note of what you need/want, and if it's reasonable enough, you'll get your new title text on your map!
 Easy, right?!

 ## Why should I change it?